bitberi/SAO-Network-Install-Guide/Install SAO Storage Node.md

 # Install Storage Node for SAO Network
-The Storage Node is a component in the SAO network that allows you to provide storage for the blockchain.
+The Storage Node is a component in the SAO Network that allows you to provide storage for the blockchain.
 Storage Node will be rewarded based on contribution to the network

 This Tutorial for SAO Storage Node Testnet v0.1.3 on Ubuntu 22.04 (Recommend-Tested), Ubuntu 20.04